Correa hits walkoff homer to keep Astros alive in ALCS

 SAN DIEGO (AP) — Carlos Correa homered with one out in the ninth inning and the Houston Astros beat the Tampa Bay Rays 4-3 Thursday behind sensational pitching from five rookies to remain alive in the AL Championship Series.

-Correa drove a pitch from Nick Anderson to straightaway center field, watched the ball for a few steps and then flung his bat.
+Correa drove a fastball at the letters from Nick Anderson to straightaway center field, watched the ball for a few steps and then flung his bat.
 He was greeted at home by his ecstatic teammates.
-He’s only 3 for 18 in the series, but two of the hits are homers.
+Correa is only 3 for 18 in the series, but two of the hits are homers.

 Houston won a second straight elimination game thanks in large part to starter Luis Garcia and four fellow rookies, who combined to hold the Rays to two runs and four hits through 6 2/3 innings before manager Dusty Baker finally turned to a veteran, Josh James.
 Ryan Pressly, the seventh Astros pitcher, got the victory.